 Aeonium saundersii is a densely branched succulent shrublet that forms small rosettes on delicate stems.
 It grows up to 12 inches (30 cm) tall.
-Rosettes are up to 2.4 inches (6 cm) in diameter and have 10 to 15 rounded, green, fleshy leaves with hairs and a hint of red along the margins showing from the hairy red underside.
+Rosettes are up to 2.4 inches (6 cm) in diameter and have 10 to 15 fleshy green rounded leaves with hairs and a hint of red along the margins showing from the hairy red underside.
 The leaves are up to 1.4 inches (3.5 cm) long and up to 0.5 inches (1.3 cm) wide.
 They are pleasantly scented when crushed.
 Flowers are lemon-yellow and appear in mid-spring.
 They are followed by the leaves darkening and curling inwards to ball up like a fist to conserve moisture for summer dormancy.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care